tim2CF/boilex/README.md

 ## Usage

-### boilex.new
+### boilex.init

-Command `mix boilex.new` generates development tools configuration files in already existing Elixir project.
+Command `mix boilex.init` generates development tools configuration files in already existing Elixir project.
 It can be used with any **Elixir** or **Phoenix** application except *umbrella* projects.
 To generate configuration execute this command and follow instructions.

 ```
 cd ./myproject
 mix deps.get && mix compile
-mix boilex.new
+mix boilex.init
 ```

 - `Coveralls` tool will help you to check test coverage for each module of new project.
 Can be configured with `coveralls.json` file.
 It's recommended to keep minimal test coverage = 100%.